crow-insight/crow-insight.github.io/portfolio_items/Marketing Campaign Survey Results.md

 permalink: /marketing-campaign-survey-results/
 image: "/assets/img/Portfolio/MarketingCampaign.png"
 ---
 In higher education, reputation can have an enormous effect on applications, enrollment and fundraising.
 One university conducted a marketing campaign aimed at bolstering reputation, along with market research to assess whether its standing had indeed improved.
-We created visuals for an important stakeholder meeting to demonstrate that the school’s efforts had succeeded, choosing an intuitive slope graph the help audiences quickly compare trends over time.
+We created visuals for an important stakeholder meeting to demonstrate that the school’s efforts had succeeded, choosing an intuitive slope graph to help audiences quickly compare trends over time.